davsuacar/Lil-ASCII-Lab/Backlog.md

 ## Interface

 HI:
-Add tracking window (on the right/bottom?)
-(Use lib: matplotlib, pyqtgraph?).
-Add tracking of 1 specific agent (energy, AI, etc.)
+-

 LO:
-Handle world sizes not fitting on terminal.
+Implement basic agent animation in "aspect" (2 or 3 looping chars).
 Handle resize terminal without exiting.
-Implement basic agent animation in "aspect" (2 or 3 looping chars).
+Detect when resizing the terminal would exceed screen dimensions.
 Implement graphic orientation signalling on agents to show orientation (e.g. a blinking arrow [▲ ▶ ▼ ◀] on one adyacent tile).

 ## AI

 HI:
-Implement dynamics of basic attributes: energy (initialization, consumption, death).
 Implement a basic random AI (e.g. random moves / still, with RND inertia).
 Implement dynamics of basic attributes: inventory.